collective/collective.geo.file/README.rst

 or 'application/gpx+xml' (i.e. with the extension
 `*.gpx`) the map view will be applied by default.

-For Collections an additional view is added that displays all KML, KMZ and GPX files returned by the query as a layer.
-Choose 'KML File Map View' from the display menue of the topic.
+KML, KMZ and GPX files are displayed in the `KML Openlayers View' of collections and Folders